 There’s nothing easier than putting together a salad: all you need to do is toss the vegetables you have in the fridge with a vinaigrette.
 No cooking required and very few steps.
 To shake it up, try switching your type of lettuce (mesclun, Boston, arugula, baby spinach) and add shredded veggies or even fruits.
 The only limit is your creativity!
 Try this quick and easy salad recipe for dinner.

 I love oven cooked parsnip with just a bit of olive oil, garlic and rosemary and sweet potatoes roasted with smoked paprika, cinnamon and salt.
 To see how to make them try this recipe.

 Cauliflower rice is a great alternative to couscous.
 All you need to do is pulse your cauliflower in the food processor until you get pieces similar to the size of rice (don’t puree)!
 Service them raw or roast them for a few minutes in the oven with a bit of olive oil.

 A great way to add a boost of nutrition to your spaghetti sauce is by adding carrots, celery, peppers, zucchini, mushrooms, peas or spinach to it.
 For picky eaters you can puree your sauce in a blender or food processor so the veggies become incognito!

 - Replace the tortilla

-You can make a wrap without a tortilla by piling your filling into Boston lettuce, like in these Korean BBQ Pork wraps.
+You can make a wrap without a tortilla by piling your filling into Boston lettuce.

 - Replace your toast with slices of sweet potatoes